mre/turbografx/README.md

 ## But Why?

+This started as a test-project for the `mos6502` CPU crate, but it turned into a full emulator.

-The TurboGrafx-16 is a great console, actually.
+Besides, the TurboGrafx-16 is a great console!
 In comparison to other consoles of its time, it had a lot of advantages:

 - It did NOT have a 16-bit CPU, but rather a Modified 8-bit CPU.